lerenn/code-manager/docs/features/012-list-worktrees-for-single-repositories.md

 Implement functionality to list worktrees for the current Git repository.
 This feature will allow users to see all worktrees associated with their current repository, providing visibility into their worktree management setup.

 ## Background
-The Git WorkTree Manager (wtm) needs to provide visibility into existing worktrees for the current repository.
+The Code Manager (cm) needs to provide visibility into existing worktrees for the current repository.
 This feature will help users understand what worktrees they have created and their current status.
 This builds upon the existing detection, validation, and status management capabilities to provide a complete worktree management solution.

 ## Requirements